Plaza Las Américas (Puerto Rico): 2020-present

-The Toys "R" Us chain said it would open its stores within the Macy's Department Store and that its flagship store will be at Plaza Las Américas, in 2022.
+On August 25, 2021, it would be reported that the Toys "R" Us chain said it would open its stores within the Macy's Department Store and that its flagship store would be at Plaza Las Américas.

+On May 21, 2021, it would reported that both remaining Disney Stores on the island would close, which included the Plaza las Américas store.
+They were to close before June 16 of that year.

-In November 2021, it was reported that Macys Backstage will be taking over the second floor of the former Borders Books and it would be opening in time for the 2021 holiday season.
+On November 8, 2021, it was reported that Macy's Backstage would be taking over the second floor of the former Borders and that it would be opening by November 20.